-My Honest Letter to NMO
+My Honest Letter to NMOSD

-Dear NMO,
+Dear NMOSD,

 Why me?

 I’m wondering why I was chosen to be a victim of such a horrific disease.
 I know I’m a strong person, both mentally and physically.
 But I’m tired of fighting for basic human biological rights.
-Ever since I was diagnosed with NMO I feel violated, my soul has been ripped out of my body, my body crushed down to crumbles, and my spirit blowing away from me.
+Ever since I was diagnosed with NMOSD, I feel violated, my soul has been ripped out of my body, my body crushed down to crumbles, and my spirit blown away from me.

 My mental stability has been tested; my brain is fried.
-It's been fried from trying to come up with solutions about how to live this unpredictable lifestyle with you, NMO.
-I have no type of health stability and it’s getting tiring.
+It's been fried from trying to come up with solutions about how to live this unpredictable lifestyle with you, NMOSD.
+I have no type of health stability, and it’s getting tiring.
 I can’t even plan for things ahead of time because I don’t know how my body will react or what circumstances will be for that future moment.
 It’s been difficult dealing with the unknown and expecting real results.

 I often question my sanity and if I’m crazy for even questioning it.
 As a young woman, mother of two, university-educated person, I question the changes that have happened in my life, which were not my fault.
 Or were they?
-After all, it was my own body that attacked itself, so is this disease my fault or, is the world I’m living in to blame?
+After all, it was my own body that attacked itself, so is this disease my fault, or is the world I’m living in to blame?

 I have loads of questions in my head and not enough answers.
-Then again, I wonder, "if things were always easy what is the purpose of going through a life-changing obstacle?"
+Then again, I wonder, "if things were always easy, what is the purpose of going through a life-changing obstacle?"
 Yes, I know we are supposed to grow and evolve from changes in our lives, but it seems like I don’t even have the time to process the changes.
 I feel like I’m not given a chance to take a step back and analyze what my next move will be without getting a new symptom.
 I almost feel like a voodoo doll being thrown around without a chance to rest.

-You may be wondering when and how can feel all of this at once.
-I’ll tell when; when you finally get a correct diagnosis after years of stumbling while walking, peeing my pants, and falling everywhere without reason.
+You may be wondering when and how you can feel all of this at once.
+I’ll tell you when; when you finally get a correct diagnosis after years of stumbling while walking, peeing my pants, and falling everywhere without reason.
 It was a sigh of relief when I finally knew the real reason why symptoms like these kept happening to me.
 It’s also frustrating on so many levels because it’s the beginning of a long journey that I was not prepared for.

 Sincerely,